Indicode.io header image

 2. Trust Deficit: Manufacturers were hesitant to work with an unknown startup, even when our technology showed promise.

-3. Misaligned Incentives: Production managers had little motivation to change their existing processes.
-The potential disruption outweighed the benefits.
+3. Misaligned Incentives: Production managers had little motivation to change their existing processes, often seeing potential disruption as a greater risk than the potential benefits.

 Key Lessons Learned